 If anaerobic organisms are suspected of contributing to the infection, appropriate therapy should be administered.
 Appropriate culture and susceptibility tests should be performed before treatment in order to isolate and identify organisms causing infection and to determine their susceptibility to Ciprofloxacin.
 Therapy with Ciprofloxacin tablets may be initiated before results of these tests are known; once results become available appropriate therapy should be continued.

 As with other drugs, some isolates of Pseudomonas aeruginosa may develop resistance fairly rapidly during treatment with Ciprofloxacin.
 Culture and susceptibility testing performed periodically during therapy will provide information not only on the therapeutic effect of the antimicrobial agent but also on the possible emergence of bacterial resistance.

 Ciprofloxacin Dosage and Administration

-Ciprofloxacin tablets, USP should be administered orally as described in the appropriate Dosage Guidelines tables.
+Ciprofloxacin tablets should be administered orally as described in the appropriate Dosage Guidelines tables.